utajum/r7800-uboot-initramfs-recovery-via-serial/README.md

 ## Script Details

 *   `upload_firmware_byte.py`: This Python script facilitates the byte-by-byte upload of the firmware image to the router's memory via a serial connection.
-It uses `mw.b` (memory write byte) U-Boot commands, sending one byte at a time, which can be more reliable than `mw.l` (memory write long) for unstable connections, but significantly increases transfer time.
+It uses `mw.b` (memory write byte) U-Boot commands, sending one byte at a time.

 ### `upload_firmware_byte.py` Configuration